crischoo8/cafeAulsfm/README.md

 ## Future Developments

-CafeAuLsfm is cosy and comfortable but has capacityfor further enhancements and expansions.
+CafeAuLsfm is cosy and comfortable but has capacity for further enhancements and expansions.
 Some potential areas for future development include:

 - **Interactive UI for the Edit (UPDATE) Function:** Editable UI would make for a more seamless user experience.